ankaAR/bestiario5e/_creatures/drow-elite-warrior.md

 ***Sunlight Sensitivity.*** While in sunlight, the drow has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.

-### Actions
+### Acciones

-***Multiattack.*** The drow makes two shortsword attacks.
+***Multiataque.*** The drow makes two shortsword attacks.

-***Shortsword.*** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
-Hit: 7 (1d6 + 4) piercing damage plus 10 (3d6) poison damage.
+***Shortsword.*** Melee Weapon Attack: +7 al ataque, alcance 5 pies, un objetivo.
+Impacto: 7 (1d6 + 4) piercing damage plus 10 (3d6) poison damage.

-***Hand Crossbow.*** Ranged Weapon Attack: +7 to hit, range 30/120 ft., one target.
-Hit: 7 (1d6 + 4) piercing damage, and the target must succeed on a DC 13 Constitution saving throw or be poisoned for 1 hour.
+***Hand Crossbow.*** Ranged Weapon Attack: +7 to hit, range 30/120 pies, un objetivo.
+Impacto: 7 (1d6 + 4) piercing damage, and the target must succeed on a DC 13 Constitution saving throw or be poisoned for 1 hour.
 If the saving throw fails by 5 or more, the target is also unconscious while poisoned in this way.
 The target wakes up if it takes damage or if another creature takes an action to shake it awake.

 ### Reactions